1st page given Applet Life Cycle, 2nd page given Applet API support methods and 3rd page given Applet Example.

-Various states, an applet, undergoes between its object creation and object removal (when the job is over) is known as life cycle.
+Various states, an applet, undergoes between its object creation and object removal (when the job is over) is known as Applet Life Cycle.
 Each state is represented by a method.
 There exists 5 states represented by 5 methods.
 That is, in its life of execution, the applet exists (lives) in one of these 5 states.

 These methods are known as "callback methods" as they are called automatically by the browser whenever required for the smooth execution of the applet.
 Programmer just write the methods with some code but never calls.